 Chin-Lun (Allen) Fu

-I am Chin-Lun (Allen) Fu from Taiwan and I am an incoming MSCS student at UCLA.
-In the past, I received B.S. degree from the Electrical Engineering Department at National Taiwan University.
-My research focuses on parameter-efficient-tuning with Large Language Models (LLMs) in different domains, spanning from Natural Language Processing (NLP), Speech, and Computer Vision (CV).
+I am Chin-Lun (Allen) Fu, and I am a second-year MSCS student at UCLA.
+My researh focused on multi-modal learning and instrcution fine-tuning.
+In the past, I received a B.S. degree from the Electrical Engineering Department at National Taiwan University, where my research focuses on parameter-efficient-tuning with Large Language Models (LLMs) in different domains, spanning from Natural Language Processing (NLP), Speech, and Computer Vision (CV).

 Research(* indicates equal contribution)